The Women of The Turkish Republic

 Halime Çavuş: The Hidden Soldier

 Another heroine, Halime Çavuş, disguised herself as a man in order to join the resistance.
 She carried ammunition, supplies, and fought in the trenches.
-Wounded in action, she was eventually honoured for her bravery — but her story is a reminder that women often had to hide their identity in order to fight openly.
+Wounded in action, she was eventually honored for her bravery.
 Her courage stands as testimony to the many unnamed women who risked everything for independence.

 Artistry of Resistance

 In times of peace, women gathered to weave, embroider, and crochet — crafts that preserved culture and forged bonds of community.
-In times of war, those same hands carried rifles, stitched uniforms, and sustained the fighters.
+In times of war, those same hands carried rifles, stitched uniforms, and fought for their nation's survival.

 The Legacy They Carried